 Montana was the 46th state to ratify and accept the standards, which were developed from a broad coalition of educators, curriculum content providers and educational researchers over a three year period.

 The implementation of the Common Core State Standards, ( known as CCSS) has had its bumps.
-While the teachers community, in general, has been pleased to see a set of standards that raise expectations for each grade, there has been plenty of criticism on two primary rallying points:
+While the teachers’ community has been pleased to see a set of standards that raise expectations for each grade, there has been plenty of criticism on two primary rallying points:

 Maybe the implementation schedule on the CCSS was a bit too aggressive, however, nationwide, the US clearly is not producing students as competent and educated when compared to international educational assessments.
 In 2012, according to the OECD test results, the US ranked 17th in math, 21st in science and 17th in reading among the 34 OECD countries.
 According to a NY Times article published on Dec 17, 2013, one of the primary reasons for the difference in student academic performance among countries in the developed world is the quality of the teacher training, the teacher professional development, commonly called PD.

 On Wednesday, February 25, 2015, we broadcasted an interview with John Danner, on the show Game Changers: Silicon Valley (KMVT15, Silicon Valley Media Center).
 John is an educational pioneer who has been a teacher, founder of Rocketship Charter Schools and now the founder and CEO of Zeal, an EdTech company measuring the effectiveness of curriculum content and student progress in the learning and demonstrating understanding and competence in the lessons being taught.

 The original concept behind Zeal was to have a test bank to help teachers personalize instruction.
 The company had a test bank of 10,000 questions complemented with an additional 70,000 teacher-generated questions submitted to the system to assess a student’s strengths and weakness for personalized learning.